yixuan/showtext/README.md

 ## Plotting functions as usual
 ## Open a graphics device if you want, e.g.
 ## png("demo.png", 700, 600, res = 96)
+## If you want to show the graph in a window device,
+## remember to manually open one in RStudio
+## See the "Known Issues" section
+x11()

 op = par(cex.lab = 2, cex.axis = 1.5, cex.main = 2)
 plot(x, y, pch = 16, col = "steelblue",